opallab/opallab.github.io/_pages/group_achievements.md

 ### Internships

+- May/June 2025: <a href='https://artur-deluca.github.io'>Artur Back de Luca</a> will join Amazon NY as an intern in May/June 2025.

 - 1st of June 2023: <a href='https://aseemrb.me'>Aseem Baranwal</a> joined Microsoft Redmond as an intern for the summer of 2023.

 - 23 September 2023: <a href='https://cs.uwaterloo.ca/~s286yang/'>Shenghao Yang</a> joined Amazon NY as an intern in December 2023.